danielsaidi/SwiftUIKit/README.md

 ## Contact

-Feel free to reach out if you have questions or if you want to contribute in any way:
+Feel free to reach out if you have questions or want to contribute in any way:

 * Website: [danielsaidi.com][Website]
 * Mastodon: [@danielsaidi@mastodon.social][Mastodon]